Quality improvement strategy

 - Make sure our members get the healthcare they need and deserve

-- Continuously evaluate and work to improve healthcare quality, safety, and access for our members
+- Evaluate and work to improve healthcare quality, safety, and access for our members

-- Monitoring and measuring the quality, safety, and accessibility of the healthcare our members get
+- Monitoring and measuring the quality, safety, and accessibility of the healthcare our members receive

-- Working closely with providers and other healthcare professionals to improve the quality of healthcare
+- Working with providers and other healthcare professionals to improve the quality of healthcare

-- Offering evidence-based case and disease management services to our members
+- Offering evidence-based case and disease management programs and services

 - Supporting our members and their doctors with the information they need to make the best possible decisions

-- Continuously evaluating and updating our policies and procedures to align with the latest standards for clinical practice
+- Continuously updating our policies and procedures to meet the latest clinical practice standards

 We monitor and evaluate:

-- The quality of clinical services our members get
+- The quality of clinical services our members receive

-- The types of services our members get — to ensure they get appropriate services for their specific medical conditions
+- The types of services our members get, to make sure they get the right services for their specific conditions

-- How satisfied members are with their healthcare — so we can identify ways to better serve them
+- How satisfied members are with their healthcare, so we can find ways to better serve them

 - How well our network providers coordinate our members’ healthcare

-- Member use of preventive care services — to ensure they get the right kinds of care
+- Use of preventive care services, to make sure member get the right kinds of care

 - Assess the availability and accessibility of the providers in our networks